-- Wherever possible, proposals for residential development should include the redevelopment of previously developed (brownfield) sites or the conversion of other suitable buildings within existing settlements. - 2) Housing should be suitable in terms of design, house size and tenure. - 3) Conversion of mill buildings for low cost housing and apartments rather than demolition is preferred.
-Wherever possible proposals for conversions of former mill buildings to residential accommodation should include provision for suitable commercial or employment uses as part of mixed use schemes, including live / work type accommodation. - 4) Adequate parking for residents and visitors should be provided in accordance with the most up to date Kirklees parking standards as set out in Kirklees Council's Highways Development Delivery Planning Pre-application and Application Advice Note in Appendix 4.
-Additional parking provision to accommodate visitors and delivery vans is encouraged to minimise additional on street parking on nearby roads. - 5) Developments should have good access to public transport routes and encourage walking and cycling by enhancing, expanding and linking to existing routes. - 6) Proposals will be expected to demonstrate that densities make best and efficient use of land and reflect local settlement character.
+- 1. The proposed housing is located within existing settlements not overwashed by Green Belt or is for housing acceptable in terms of national Green Belt policy. - Adequate parking for residents and visitors should be provided in accordance with Local Plan Policy LP22 Parking and the Council's most up to date parking guidelines in the Highway Design Guide SPD.
+Additional parking provision to accommodate delivery vans is encouraged to minimise additional on street parking on nearby roads - see Appendix 5. - 3.
+Developments should have good access to public transport routes and encourage walking and cycling by enhancing, expanding and linking to existing routes. - 4.
+Proposals will be expected to demonstrate that densities make best and efficient use of land and reflect local settlement character.